Orange Collective

 2. 02

-Call centers are the canonical wedge for voice AI.
-2M+ India call center agents and multi-billion annual labor spend create an immediate labor-replacement ROI surface.[2] a16z highlights call centers/BPO as the earliest high-WTP category for production voice agents.[3]
+Call centers are where voice AI gets paid first.
+2M+ India call-center agents and multi-billion annual labor spend create the most obvious labor-replacement ROI case in the country.[2] a16z names contact centers and BPO as the earliest high-WTP category for production voice agents.[3]

 3. 03